Chills16/MusicLibraryAPI/README.md

 ```bash
 java -jar target/MusicLibraryAPI-1.0-SNAPSHOT.jar
 ```
-Replace MusicLibraryAPI-1.0-SNAPSHOT.jar with your generated JAR file name.
+Replace MusicLibraryAPI-1.0-SNAPSHOT.jar with your generated JAR file name (if different).

 ## Configuration
 Before running the application, make sure to configure the Spotify API credentials.
 Place your clientId and clientSecret in the config.properties file located under src/main/resources.
 This file should not be pushed to public repositories to keep your credentials secure, although, there are my personal credentials present for a small period, for academic purposes.